[Home ] [Archive] [ فارسی ]

 ..

-Investigating the relationship between ECG results and the prognosis of patients with COVID-19
+Assessment of the association between ECG findings and prognosis in patients with COVID-19

 Hasan Rajabi Moghaddam , Najmeh Motavasel , Mohammad Javad Azadchehr , Fatemeh Zarei , Mehrdad Simani *